-Counterparty credit risk arises from the risk that a counterparty to a transaction defaults before the final settlement of the transaction's cash flows.
+Counterparty credit risk ('CCR') arises from the risk that a counterparty to a transaction defaults before the final settlement of the transaction's cash flows.
 The Bank's exposure to such risk may arise from the Bank acquisition of debt securities and the Bank's execution of foreign exchange deals for and on behalf of its customers.

-In the latest ICAAP report for the year ended 31 December 2020, submitted to the MFSA in 2021, the Bank identified counterparty credit risk as one of its risk exposures.
-The source of CCR for the Bank is the execution of foreign exchange transactions for and on behalf of its customers, as well as foreign exchange forward transactions entered into with the Bank's customers and corresponding back-to-back foreign exchange forward transactions entered into with the Bank's counterparties.
-As a result, CCR was included in the Bank's risk universe from May 2021 onwards.
+In the latest ICAAP report for the year ended 31 December 2021, submitted to the MFSA in 2022, the Bank identified counterparty credit risk as one of its risk exposures.
+The source of CCR for the Bank is the execution of foreign exchange transactions for and on behalf of its customers, as well as foreign exchange forward transactions entered into with the Bank's customers and corresponding back-to-back foreign exchange forward transactions entered into with the Bank's customers.